-A common use for this feature is to third-party shopping carts from starting second sessions.
-When the third-party shopping cart is in the exclusion list, a user will no longer be counted as new session and as a referral when they return to your order confirmation page after checking out on the third-party site.
+A common use for this feature is to prevent third-party shopping carts from starting second sessions.
+When the third-party shopping cart is in the exclusion list, a user will no longer initiate a new session, and won't be counted as a referral when they return to your order-confirmation page after checking out on the third-party site.